Skip to main content

 Phase 3: Near-Normal (2–4 Weeks)

 Final finish work — painting, flooring, trim, fixtures, and staircase installation — is the least disruptive phase.
 You will have full use of the first floor, and crews typically work only in the new second-floor spaces.
-Final inspections and punch-list items wrap up the project.
+Final inspections, walk-throughs, and punch-list items wrap up the project, followed by a documented handover of warranty materials and finish-product specs.

 Popular Second-Story Layouts for Boise Homes

 The layout of your second story depends on your family's needs, the existing floor plan below, and where the staircase can be positioned without destroying the first-floor flow.
-Here are the most common configurations we build in the Boise metro area.
+Here are the most common configurations we build in the Boise metro and across the Treasure Valley, and the kinds of homes they tend to suit.

 3-Bedroom Family Suite

 The most popular layout for growing families.
 Two to three bedrooms plus a full bathroom built over an existing ranch floor plan.
 The staircase typically replaces a first-floor closet or occupies a corner of the living room.
-This configuration works well for 1,100 to 1,400 sq ft ranches common in Southeast Boise and the West Boise/Ustick corridor.
+Works well for 1,100 to 1,400 sq ft ranches common in Southeast Boise, the West Boise / Ustick corridor, and parts of Meridian.

 Master Suite Over Garage

 A partial second story that adds a primary bedroom, walk-in closet, and en-suite bathroom over an attached two-car garage.
-This layout is popular because the garage is structurally separate from the main living space, often has an adequate foundation, and the addition creates minimal disruption to the existing roof structure.
+Popular because the garage is structurally semi-separate from the main living space, often has an adequate foundation, and the addition creates minimal disruption to the existing roof structure.
 Ideal for homes in Eagle, Meridian, and Star where garage-forward designs are common.

 Owner's Retreat + Home Office

 A partial or full second story designed for homeowners who work remotely.
-This layout separates a large master suite with dedicated office space from the main living areas below.
-The second floor becomes a private retreat with its own HVAC zone, sound insulation between floors, and views of the Boise Foothills or Bogus Basin that single-story homes cannot access.
+Separates a large primary suite with dedicated office space from the main living areas below.
+The second floor becomes a private retreat with its own HVAC zone, sound insulation between floors, and elevated sightlines toward the Boise Foothills or Bogus Basin that single-story homes cannot access.

 Multi-Generational Living

 A full second story designed as a semi-independent living suite with a kitchenette, living area, bedroom, and full bathroom.
-This configuration supports aging parents or adult children while maintaining separate living spaces under one roof.
-A second exterior entrance via an outdoor staircase can be added where zoning allows, creating a functional accessory dwelling unit without expanding the building footprint.
+Supports aging parents or adult children while maintaining separate living spaces under one roof.
+Where zoning allows a second exterior entrance via an outdoor staircase, this can approach the functionality of an attached ADU — though the regulatory path differs; see our ADU construction page for the dedicated route.

 Boise Zoning & Building Height Restrictions

-Adding a second story changes the overall height of your home, which means zoning compliance is a critical early consideration.
-Boise's zoning code regulates building height, setbacks, and lot coverage — and the rules vary by zone, overlay district, and neighborhood.
+Adding a second story changes the overall height of your home, which makes zoning compliance an early gating question.
+Boise's zoning code regulates building height, setbacks, and lot coverage, and the rules vary by zone, overlay district, and jurisdiction (City of Boise versus unincorporated Ada County versus Meridian, Eagle, and surrounding cities).
+Always verify current City of Boise or Ada County rules for your specific property; the references below are general framing only.

-Most residential zones in Boise (R-1A, R-1B, R-1C, R-2) allow a maximum building height of 35 feet measured from average finished grade to the midpoint of the roof.
+Most residential zones in Boise have historically allowed a maximum building height in the 35-foot range, measured from average finished grade to the midpoint of the roof — verify current code, including any recent district consolidation or amendments.
 A typical single-story ranch with a 9-foot ceiling plate height sits at approximately 14 to 16 feet to the roof peak.
-Adding a second story with standard 8 to 9-foot ceilings brings the total height to approximately 24 to 28 feet — comfortably within the 35-foot limit for most designs.
-Steeper roof pitches (8/12 or greater) push the height higher, so roof design is factored into zoning compliance from the earliest design stage.
+Adding a second story with standard 8 to 9-foot ceilings brings the total height to approximately 24 to 28 feet, comfortably under a 35-foot cap for most designs.
+Steeper roof pitches push the height higher, so roof design is factored into zoning compliance from the earliest schematic.

 Neighborhood Compatibility & Design Review